Anytime Safe PAC Efficient Reasoning: Experiments

 \paragraph{Loss functions.} For verifiable tasks, we use 0-1 loss.
-For the open-ended tasks, we use loss function based on an LLM-as-a-judge.
+For open-ended tasks, we use a loss function based on an LLM-as-a-judge.
 For dataset including multi-type tasks, we adopt a piecewise loss function.

 \paragraph{Evaluation.} We evaluate reasoning efficiency through two metrics: \textit{Expert Call Percentage} (ECP) and \textit{Token Percentage} (TP).
 For $t\geq1$, we define

 where $\tilde{h}(x_i)$ and $h(x_i)$ represent the number of tokens of $\tilde{f}(x_i)$ and $f(x_i)$, respectively.
 The safety is evaluated by the \textit{Empirical Risk} (ER):